18chanp1/cpen311-lab4/README.md

 3. Task 3 - FSM to attempt to brute force all possible keys
 4. Bonus - Multi-core initialization

+Complete with simulations and SignalTaps

 ## Annotated Simulation screenshots
 [./docs](./docs)
 They are partitioned by task.
-Inside, you will find simulation screenshots and signaltap screenshots.
+Inside, you will find simulation screenshots and SignalTap screenshots.

 ### Task 1 Simulations
 ![part1.png](./docs/1/modelsim/part1.png)